AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-multiple-option-custom-field-import.md

 1. (Conditional) Depending on what the problem is, as stated in the error message, some information might already be imported.
 You must do one of the following before you can import the sheet again:

-    * Delete the information that was successfully imported from Workfront from the Custom Forms area and re-import the Excel file after you have corrected it.
+    * Delete the information that was successfully imported from Workfront from the Custom Forms area, then make the correction indicated by the error message.
-    * Update the Excel file and indicate that a field or a form is already in the system.
+    * Indicate that a field or a form is already in the system for those fields or forms that have already imported, then make the correction.
     To indicate that a field or a custom form is already in Workfront, you must ensure that the `inNew` field is marked as `FALSE` in sheets that contain information about the form (`CTGY`) or the field (`PARAM`) on the kick-start importing sheet.